Table of Contents

 Once the newest concoction of chemicals is made up (which they do every so often to find ways around the latest laws), they spray it onto plant material.
 This plant material is usually tea or some other form of dried leaves that the end-user can smoke.

 How Delta 8 THC is made is completely different.
-Delta 8 comes from naturally grown hemp that is not adulterated in any way.
+Delta 8 comes from naturally grown hemp.
 All hemp grown for the extraction of Delta 8 THC and other cannabinoids is registered with the state they are grown in.
 These plants have been bred to have higher amounts of Delta 8 THC and low amounts of Delta 9 THC.

 Once the plants reach maturity, they are sent to a processing center where the Delta 8 THC is extracted from the hemp plant.
 These processing laboratories are also registered with state agencies to ensure proper safety measures are being implemented.